hossam-create/Mnbara-Platform/docs/CODING_STANDARDS.md

   });
 });

-// ❌ Bad - Vague test names
+// â‌Œ Bad - Vague test names
 describe('UserService', () => {
   it('test 1', () => {});
   it('test 2', () => {});